Capo80/LearingFileSystems/OneFileFS/README.md

 # One File FS

 This FS contains a single file, the block organization is the following.
+This FS does not use address space operations, which is probrably a bad idea.

 ```
 ---------------------------------------------------